cybertraining-dsc/fa20-523-307/project/project.md

 ## 7. Conclusion

 The investigation showed the relation between President Trump's tweets and the NASDAQ during certain events.
 The results pointed that a majority of tweets were positive in polarity with subjectivity being higher or sometimes lower depending on the event.
 The NASDAQ had some interesting reactions based on the events.
 In highly important events, the stock price tended to have an upward trajectory but leading up to the event the price would go down.
 These results show that the content of the President's tweets have some impact in terms of the market movements, but many factors go into the price of the market such as foreign relations and how companies are preforming.
-Finally, its worth s worth mentioning that the analysis doesn’t take into account some factors.
+Finally, it is worth mentioning that the analysis doesn’t take into account some factors.
 Weekends were a factor that was not included into the stock market data.
 Tweets from the President's official account were not taken into account in this analysis.
 All of these remaining areas can be added in future research.

 ## 8. References